peterklijn/adyen-step-by-step-integration-workshop/README.md

 </details>

-8. On your frontend (`adyenWebImplementation.js`), let's call this new endpoint and display the payment methods to the shopper.
+**Step 8.** On your frontend (`adyenWebImplementation.js`), let's call this new endpoint and display the payment methods to the shopper.
 We automatically pass on your public `ADYEN_CLIENT_KEY` to your frontend, you can access this variable using `clientKey`.
 Create the configuration for the `AdyenCheckout`-instance, call the `/api/paymentMethods/`-endpoint, create the `AdyenCheckOut()`-instance and mount it to `"payment"-div` container.